 …

 A report primarily serves to provide ranging results obtained during the ranging phase.
 The valuesTurnAroundTime and RoundTripTime shall be reported as measured by its sender's local clock without CFO compensation to the receiver's side.
 Additionally, report messages may be used to serve other purposes.
-For example, if poll Compact frame from the initiator includes a request to suggest short-term operating parameters, then the report Compact frame transmitted by the responder shall include the suggested short-term operating parameters.
+For example, if poll Compact frame from the initiator includes a request to suggest short-term operating parameters, then the report Compact frame transmitted by the responder should include the suggested short-term operating parameters.
 The initiator may make use of these suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
-If the poll Compact frame includes management PHY related short-term operating parameters, the report Compact frame is transmitted using the management PHY related short-term operating parameters indicated in the poll Compact frame.
-Otherwise, the report Compact frame is transmitted using the long term management PHY related operating parameters.

 Comment Indices in 15-24-0010-00-04ab-consolidated-comments-draft-c: